-Are you a Verizon customer looking to trim your monthly cell phone bill?
+Are you a Verizon customer looking to trim your monthly cell phone bill in 2022?

-The new Verizon Visa Card, which carries no annual fee, could help you cover as much as half of your monthly phone expenses through rewards for buying things like groceries, gas and dining.
+The Verizon Visa® Card, which carries no annual fee, could help you cover a significant portion of your monthly phone expenses through rewards for buying things like groceries, gas and dining.

 In order to apply for this card, you must be the account owner or account manager of an active Verizon Wireless plan that has 10 lines or fewer.
 This excludes customers who use Verizon’s prepaid cell phone plans and customers of discount cell service providers that use the Verizon network.

-On the surface, this may seem restrictive for the launch of a new credit card.
-But it makes sense, given that the rewards for this card are “Verizon Dollars” that can only be used within the cell provider’s ecosystem.
+On the surface, this may seem restrictive.
+But it makes sense, given that the rewards for this card are “Verizon Dollars” that can be used only within the cell provider’s ecosystem.

-What is surprising to me is that Verizon Fios customers are not eligible to apply.
+What surprises me, though, is that Verizon Fios customers are not eligible to apply.

 2. You Can Get 4% Rewards on Groceries and Gas